 While children sustain the highest percentage of dog bites, a dog could choose to attack anyone of any age, gender, or size.
-We believe in taking all dog bite claims in the Tyron area seriously.
-You can reach out to a Tyron dog bite attorney today to discuss the specifics of your claim.
+We believe in taking all dog bite claims in the Tryon area seriously.
+You can reach out to a Tryon dog bite attorney today to discuss the specifics of your claim.

 For a legal consultation with a dog bite lawyer serving Tryon, call 828.286.3866